JeremyTechDev/tsseract/README.md

 ### Minimal Set-up

 You can just run the app using the Docker 🐳.
-To do that you will need to download and install the following Docker technologies:
+To do that, you will need to download and install the following Docker technologies:

 - [Docker](https://docs.docker.com/get-docker/)
 - [docker-compose](https://docs.docker.com/compose/install/)

-After that, you will only need to run:
+After that, you only need to run the following at the root of the project in a console:

 ```
 docker-compose up